Syncleus/aparapi/README.md

 A GPU has a unique architecture that causes them to behave differently than a CPU.
 One of the most noticeable differences is that while a typical CPU has less than a dozen cores a high end GPU may have hundreds of cores.
 This makes them uniquely suited for data-parallel computation that can result in speedups hundreds of times more than what is capable with your average CPU.
 This can mean the difference between needing a whole data center to house your application versus just one or two computers, potentially saving millions in server costs.

 Aparapi was originally a project conceived and developed by AMD corporation.
 It was later abandoned by AMD and sat mostly-idle for several years.
 Despite this there were some failed efforts by the community to keep the project alive, but without a clear community leader no new releases ever came.
-Eventually we came along and rescued the project, and modernized the project.
+Eventually we came along and rescued the project.
 Finally after such a long wait the first Aparapi release in 5 years was published and the community continues to push forward with renewed excitement.

 ## Support and Documentation